jakka351/Project-Nullwear/docs/04-ble-crc-corruption.md

 The acceptance threshold (PAR ≥ 0.99 at 5 m) is set in [`12-acceptance-test-procedure.md`](12-acceptance-test-procedure.md).
 The field-realistic threshold is set in [`10-field-testing-protocol.md`](10-field-testing-protocol.md).
 Both must pass before any operational deployment.

 Until pilot units are built, the technique remains a high-confidence engineering prediction, not a measured field result.
-Be honest about that.